 - Repurchase agreements are the Central Bank's main instrument.
 Auctions of 14-day agreements are held every week.
 Credit institutions need to put up securities that qualify as collateral.
-Fixed-price auctions have been used so far. - Securities market trading is limited to treasury-guaranteed paper and is rarely used. - Foreign exchange market intervention is only employed if the Central Bank considers this necessary in order to promote its inflation target or sees exchange rate fluctuations as a potential threat to financial stability.
+Fixed-price auctions have been used so far. - Certificates of deposit with a maturity of 14 days are auctioned weekly.
+Their function is to counteract temporary surplus liquidity in the banking system.
+The Dutch auction format is used. - Securities market trading is limited to treasury-guaranteed paper and is rarely used. - Foreign exchange market intervention is only employed if the Central Bank considers this necessary in order to promote its inflation target or sees exchange rate fluctuations as a potential threat to financial stability.

-Overview of Central Bank interest rates
+C verview of Centra l Bank interest rates

-Instrument July 31, 2003 Current interest rate (%) Date of last change Change (%) Interest rate one year ago
+i Current interest ate (%) Date of last change Change Interest rate one year ago

-Current accounts 2.8 11/02/03 -0.5 5.7
+Current accounts 2.8 11/02/03 -0.5 2.8

-Overnight loans 7.7 11/02/03 -0.5 10.9
+Overnight loans 7.7 11/02/03 -0.5 7.7

-Certificates of deposit 4.8 11/02/03 -0.5 8.0
+Certificates of deposit (90 day ys) 4.8 11/02/03 -0.5 4.8

-Required reserves 4.1 11/02/03 -0.5 7.1
+Required reserves 4.1 11/02/03 -0.5 4.1

-Repos 5.3 18/02/03 -0.5 8.5
+Repos 5.3 18/02/03 -0.5 5.3